 Follow their exploits step by step, from choosing their adventure through to planning the afterparty.
 Along the way, watch out for Joan's winning escape room tips.

-Joan decided that the arc of her life would benefit from a smaller scale but intense campaign - un Escape Game !
+Joan decided that the arc of her life would benefit from a smaller scale but intense campaign - an escape room!
 But she couldn't do this alone, she needed a crack-team she could rely on.